mongodb/mongo-c-driver/README.rst

 Generating the Docs
 ===================

-To generate the documentation you must install the `yelp-tools` package.
+To generate the documentation you must install the :code:`yelp-tools` package.
-On Linux this package can be found in the package manager for your distribution, on OSX we recommend using [TingPing's homebrew-gnome tap](https://github.com/TingPing/homebrew-gnome).
+On Linux this package can be found in the package manager for your distribution, on OSX we recommend using `TingPing's homebrew-gnome tap <https://github.com/TingPing/homebrew-gnome>`_.

-Then use the following `./configure` options:
+Then use the following :code:`./configure` options:

-* `--enable-html-docs` - builds the HTML documentation
+* :code:`--enable-html-docs` - builds the HTML documentation
-* `--enable-man-pages` - builds and installs the man-pages.
+* :code:`--enable-man-pages` - builds and installs the man-pages.